| |

-Fake tan offers a great solution to developing a dark tan, without having to set foot into the sun and risking any damage caused by UV rays.
+Fake tan offers a great solution for developing a dark tan, without having to set foot in the sun and risking damage caused by UV rays.

-Using a fake tan is a much safer option than lying out in the sun, or in a tanning bed, and gives skin a bronzed glow that lasts for up to 2 weeks.
+Using a fake tan is a safer option than lying out in the sun or in a tanning bed, and it gives skin a bronzed glow that lasts for up to two weeks.

 How Fake Tans Work To Tan Skin